 The purpose of this document is to outline the London Borough of Tower Hamlets' Service Offer to prospective or designated Neighbourhood Forums that want to carry out Neighbourhood Planning.
+It is considered to fulfil the requirements in part 1, section 6, of the Neighbourhood Planning Act (2017)

-It is intended to improve certainty on process, timetable, responsibilities and information and to set out the principles which will govern the relationship between the Council and the relevant body.
+It is intended to provide certainty on process, timetable, responsibilities and information and to set out the principles which will govern the relationship between the Council and the relevant body.